 All our cotton shirts are made from organic cotton (sometimes we also add recycled organic cotton).
 Organic cotton means that no pesticides, herbicides, no synthetic fertilizers and no GMO seeds are used when growing the crop.

 Instead, farmers use natural fertilizers and natural pest controls.
 They also practice crop rotation which means that they also grow soy, wheat or other crops in order to increase the nutrients in the soils.

 The organic cotton we use for our shirts is GOTS certified and comes from organic farmers in Tansania, India or Turkey.
 In most cases, organic cotton is grown by small-scale farmers.
 Growing organically reduces their dependence on big agro-chemical corporations.

 Linen is one of the oldest textile materials with plant-based origin and is much appreciated until today for its many qualities.

 Our linen fabrics are made from organically grown linen.
 All the fabrics are GOTS (Global Organic Textile Standard) certified.
 This standard guarantees that no pesticides, synthetic fertilizers, genetically modified seeds or toxic chemicals are being used when growing and processing the linen material.
 Of course, it also contains social commitments such as fair payment for the employees, humane working conditions and the prohibition of child labor.

-Our collar stays are made in southern Germany made from FSC certified swiss maple wood grown in Bergün / Canton of Graubünden.
+The collar stays are made by a supplier in Southern Germany from FSC maple wood that was grown in the Swiss alps (Bergün).